Sarmentor/DynComm-R-package/README.md

 The latest version of this package (201901.01.0004) was tested in Xubuntu 20.04 64 bit and Windows 7 Ultimate 64 bit.

-You can install the stable binary (already compiled executable) version of this package from CRAN, if available, using the following command from within your R console:
+You can install the stable version of this package from CRAN, if available, using the following command from within your R console:

 `install.packages("DynComm")`

-Otherwise, or to get the latest stable version, you need to compile the source code version provided in the root of the project.
+Otherwise, or to get the latest stable version, you need to compile the source code version provided in the directory named "R-CRAN" in the root of the project.

 ### Additional steps for the source code version